bmevprog/bmevprog.github.io/_posts/2024-08-04-non-academic-problem.md

 ## Implementation

-The below implementation involves a recursive version of DFS, extended to account for chords.
-A chord is considered finished, if both of its endpoints are finished.
-We determine an edge $(u, v)$ to be a bridge, if and only if there are no unfinished chords remaining in $v$'s subtree, after $v$ has been finished.
+The below implementation involves a recursive version of DFS, extended to account for back edges.
+An edge is considered finished, if both of its endpoints are finished.
+We determine an edge $(u, v)$ to be a bridge, if and only if there are no unfinished back edges remaining in $v$'s subtree, after $v$ has been finished.

 In the second DFS, we count the vertices of the subtrees, and choose between the possible solutions at the bridges.